fbpx

 Three takeaways, none of them technical.

 • Karbon’s API infrastructure is a firm-level asset, not an IT one.
-Specifically, it changes how much of your operations you can shape, and how much depends on what Karbon ships.
-That’s a partner conversation.
+It changes how much of your operations you can shape beyond what the system ships out of the box.
+Firms should plan to stop working around their own software and focus on the ideal workflows.
+That’s a partner-level conversation.

-• Beyond ownership, it is also a shared firm resource.
+• Karbon’s API infrastructure is a shared firm resource.
 Karbon allows one webhook subscription per entity type per tenant, which means that two parallel projects can’t each have their own webhook listener; they share the same listener.
 Naming an owner for the firm’s API and webhook strategy is the kind of decision that’s easy to make today and uncomfortable to make later.

-• MCP is the bridge between the API infrastructure and your team.
+• MCP is the bridge between the API infrastructure and your day-to-day users.
 Until now, capturing the value of the API required a programmer.
 With MCP, the day-to-day usage is natural language.
 The building and the firm-level governance still require a partner, but the daily payoff goes to the staff.

 The Reframe

-Karbon is the rare practice management platform where the tools to close that distance (API, webhooks, MCP) are all available, integrated, and shipping today.
-Step one is Karbon.
+Karbon is the rare practice management platform where the tools to close that distance — API, webhooks, MCP, and a cloud-native data warehouse — are all available, integrated, and shipping today.
+Step one is adopting Karbon.
 Step two is the marketplace.
-Step three is where your firm’s real roadmap lives, and where the platforms underneath your competitors don’t reach.
+Step three is where your firm’s real roadmap lives — and it’s where Karbon’s infrastructure is currently most ready to take you.

 FAQ Section